What are common abbreviation types and rules?

 Finally, it’s important to note that some (but not all) abbreviations can be pluralised.
 As in the examples ‘CVs’, ‘PCs’ and ‘CEOs’, the general rule here is to simply place a lower-case ‘s’ after the abbreviation as you would any regular word.
 For plural abbreviations, no apostrophe (’) is needed unless the word is possessive.

-Now that you understand the many different types and rules of abbreviations, the final lesson on this topic provides examples of the most common academic abbreviations across seven unique categories .
+Now that you understand the many different types and rules of abbreviations, the final chapter on this topic provides examples of the most common academic abbreviations across seven unique categories .

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 20 Marks for joining

 10 Marks for writing feedback